storopoli/storopoli.github.io/content/posts/2024-01-30-sudoku/index.md

 ![npm_vulnerabilities](npm_vulnerabilities.png#center)

-This is solveable with Rust.
+This is solvable with Rust.

 ## Runtime Errors